cunctator/traceshark/README.md

 make -j5

-Please note that the software will compile for Qt5 but that the performance for scrolling and zooming will be very bad.
-For that reason it's recommended that you verify that you compile for Qt4.
+Please note that the software will compile for Qt5 but that it has not been as tested with Qt 5.
+Previously scrolling and zooming when built for Qt 5 were very bad, although it now appears that the latest QCustomPlot improvements have fixed that.
+For that reason you might still want to build with Qt 4, unless you feel adventurous or just happen to prefer Qt 5.

 You can get an Ftrace trace to view by doing the following: